 About our programmes

 At Hull, you research history under the supervision and guidance of leading experts who are active historians working on everything from ancient Rome to modern Britain.
 We offer postgraduate research degrees at both Masters and PhD levels in a wide variety of historical subjects, genres, disciplines and methodologies.
 We have a strong tradition of supporting postgraduate and early career researchers.

-History research at Hull ranges from Palaeolithic America, Roman Britain and medieval England and Ireland to the Middle East, by way of modern Australia, India, the Middle East, Britain and Europe from the early middle ages to the 21st century.
-Thematic strengths include maritime, military, global, social, economic, environmental, cultural, intellectual and political history, as well as the history of slavery and of adaptive technologies.
+History research at Hull ranges from Palaeolithic America, Roman Britain and medieval England and Ireland to the Middle East, by way of modern Australia, Britain, Europe and North America.
+Thematic strengths include Indigenous, maritime, military, global, social, economic, environmental, cultural, intellectual and political history, as well as the history of slavery and of adaptive technologies.

 History at Hull has a track record of internationally-significant research.
 In the recent REF 2014, 70% of our research was judged to be either 'world leading' or 'internationally significant'.
-Our research staff contribute to a range of research centres and units, including the Wilberforce Institute for the study of Slavery and Emancipation (WISE), the Maritime Historical Studies Centre, the Andrew Marvell Centre and the Centre for Adaptive Science and Sustainability (CASS).
+Our research staff contribute to a range of research centres and units, including the Wilberforce Institute (WISE) and the Blaydes Maritime Centre.

 Our innovative MRes History treats you as an independent researcher who is ready to ask more ambitious questions about the past.
 Your one-to-one dissertation supervision is supplemented by two taught optional modules which equip you to broaden and deepen your intellectual ambitions, putting you in as competitive a position as possible if you choose to apply for doctoral funding.

 The MRes programme lasts one year full-time or two years part-time, and culminates in a dissertation of 30,000 words.

 Archaeology is a well-established area of research at the University of Hull, and the lively mix between archaeology, geography and history ensures that students benefit from our exciting research culture.